alexcorvi/xwebdb/README.md

 From the above example you can see that `mapSubModel` takes two arguments:

-1. First one: is model definition of the subdocument.
+1. First one: is model definition of the sub-document.
 2. Second one: is the default value for this property/field.

 ### Inserting documents